Barry Biesanz

-Barry Charles Biesanz, also known as Barry Biesanz Hiltunen (born September 1, 1948, in New Orleans) is a woodturner who became a Costa Rican citizen in 1998.
+Barry Charles Biesanz (born September 1, 1948, in New Orleans), also known as Barry Biesanz Hiltunen, is a woodturner who became a Costa Rican citizen in 1998.

 Barry Biesanz working on the lathe.

 Life

 As a 17 year old Detroit high school student, Barry received national press coverage for protesting the Vietnam war.
 Newsweek quoted him in a 1966 article on "The Teenagers" as saying "I got my hair cut.
 But now they are regulating ideas and I can't get my ideas cut."
 Another publication on the attitudes of 1966 teenagers, The young adult; identity and awareness also quoted him on this.

 Barry Biesanz moved to Costa Rica in 1971 and founded Biesanz Woodworks in 1972.